carriepresley/carriepresley/README.md

 The the number-crunching, tech-swooning, mistake-making, always-learning, creator and rebel to the norm.

-While navigating through my professional experiences in corporate accounting and math education, I was constantly expanding on current software and creatively experimenting with technology.
+While navigating through my professional experiences in corporate accounting and math education, I was constantly expanding on current software and creatively experimenting with software development.

-As a self-taught software engineer, I can put together my wide range of skills from corporate tax returns to teaching algebraic functions through rap music, building projects and playing with new tools.

 Follow along on YouTube, TikTok, Insta...whatever's your jam.
 I'm Carrie Presley everywhere online and in real life.